hisubram/mobilefoundation/build_custom_charts.md

 # Build Custom Charts
 {: #build_custom_charts}

-The Custom Charts view in the Mobile Analytics console provides you the flexibility to build your own visualizations around the analytics data captured and stored.
-This helps in deepening insights further from what is provided out of the box or even extend it seamlessly into Business Analytics formulated around custom data.
+The Custom Charts view in the Mobile Analytics console provides you the flexibility to build your own visualizations around the analytics data that is captured and stored.
+The custom charts help in deepening insights further from what is provided out of the box or even extend it seamlessly into Business Analytics that is formulated around custom data.

-In this view you can choose any one of the supported analytics datasets and then select one of the supported chart types to plot the dataset.
-You may even further prune the visualization by defining filters to be applied over the data being plotted.
+In this view, you can choose any one of the supported analytics datasets and then select one of the supported chart types to plot the dataset.
+You may even further prune the visualization by defining filters to be applied over the data that is being plotted.

-Supported datasets:
+Supported datasets are,
  * App Logs
  * App Sessions
  * Custom Data
  * Network Transactions

-Supported chart types:
+Supported chart types are,
  * Bar Graph
  * Flow Chart
  * Line Graph